marjoleinF/pre/README.md

 Ozone levels, but much less strongly.
 Variable Month is not plotted, which means it obtained an importance of zero, indicating that it is not associated with Ozone levels.
 We already observed this in the printed
-ensemble: Month was not selected as a linear term and did not appear in any of the selected rules.
-The variable and baselearner importances are saved in `imps$varimps` and `imps$baseimps`, respectively.
+ensemble: Month did not appear in any of the selected terms.
+The variable and baselearner importances are saved for later use in `imps$varimps` and `imps$baseimps`, respectively.

 ### Explaining individual predictions